 Basic Radio Setup¶

-After you have installed the AREDN® firmware, rebooted the device, and connected your computer to the LAN port on the PoE you can navigate to the following URL:
+After you have installed the AREDN® firmware, rebooted the device, and connected your computer to a LAN port on the node or the PoE unit, you can navigate to your node’s web interface at

-http://localnode:8080.
 The initial status page will be displayed, instructing you to configure your node by clicking the Setup button.
+This is sometimes referred to as the “NOCALL” or firstboot display.

 You will be prompted to enter the administrative login credentials.
 The default authentication credentials are: